UK And Australia Sign New Defence Pact - UrduPoint

 But it does include a "commitment to consult" about emerging threats and establishes a "status of forces agreement", which makes it easier to host soldiers from the other nation.

-"It is extraordinary the United Kingdom and Australia didn't already have a defense cooperation treaty in place," Shapps said after the signing ceremony.
+"It is extraordinary, actually, the United Kingdom and Australia didn't already have a defence cooperation treaty in place," Shapps said after the signing ceremony.

-Alongside the United States, Australia and the UK are members of the fledgling AUKUS defense alliance -- a landmark pact aimed at curbing Chinese military expansion in the Asia-Pacific.
+Alongside the United States, Australia and the UK are members of the fledgling AUKUS defence alliance -- a landmark pact aimed at curbing Chinese military expansion in the Asia-Pacific.

-Barely two years old, there are already signs the AUKUS program is under threat -- and some fear Donald Trump could scrap it completely if he returns to power next year.
+Barely two years old, there are already signs the AUKUS programme is under threat -- and some fear Donald Trump could scrap it completely if he returns to power next year.

 Australian National University security analyst David Andrews said Thursday's agreement gave the stalling AUKUS plan some much-needed momentum.